Meet clients where they are by understanding their unique questions and needs.

 While each client is unique, clients within the same generation share common experiences that shape the way they see the world.
-Understanding how these generational differences affect prospective clients’ views of money, financial markets, technology, and society can help you find the most effective ways to engage their interest more quickly—a skill that is more critical than ever in today’s environment.
+Understanding how these generational differences affect prospective clients’ views of money, financial markets, technology, and society can help you find the most effective ways to engage their interests more quickly—a skill that is more critical than ever in today’s environment.

 Here are some tips to help you address the needs of baby boomer, Generation X, and millennial prospects and clients.